operasoftware/devopera/tv/_posts/2014-08-22OperaTvStoreEmulator4x.md

 title: Opera TV Emulator 4.x User Guide
 authors:
 - KrystianGorski
-intro: 'The Opera TV Store Emulator allows web developers to test HTML5 and CE-HTML content for TVs and other appliances running the Opera Devices SDK  as well as HTML-based applications for the Opera TV Store to see how it will behave under Opera TV Store'
+intro: 'The Opera TV Store Emulator allows web developers to test HTML-based applications for the Opera TV Store to see how it will behave under Opera TV Store'
 tags:
 - developer-tools
 - tv-emulator